 Key ebook distributors

-- Smashwords.
-The largest ebook distributor of self-published titles that’s been around the longest and has the widest reach, particularly to the library market.
+- Draft2Digital.
+The largest ebook distributor of self-published titles, based in the US.
 No upfront cost; they take a cut of your sales.

 Optimizing Your Product Page and Description